Investors looking to renovate homes, revitalize overlooked portion of Mid City

 It's an investment that takes time and money.
 The total development cost for the "Government Corridor" project is about $8.5 million.
 There are 31 properties, 34 units total, on both sides of Government Street.
 The properties are scattered along Brice, America, Cork, Lavinia, Jura, and Delphine Streets.
 Laborde hopes that others will see what they're doing and take note.

 "When people see things they believe it," Laborde said.
-"When people are entrepreneurial, they'll see what we're doing and they'll figure out how they can make money renovating houses."
+"When people are entrepreneurial, they'll see what we're doing, and they'll figure out how they can make money renovating houses."

 Trending News